navpil/generics-are-hard/README.md

 and casts, but this is a slippery path.
 </details>

-What is not easily explainable is why method `getEatableFruitOrAppleHolder` does not compile.
+What is not easily explainable is why method `getEatableFruitOrAppleHolder` does not compile... well, actually this one does not compile, because wildcards do not support multiple bounds.
+So it does not compile, because it does not compile.
+But why doesn't it?

 `EatableFruitHolder` does not solve the `FoodEater` problem.